CRESYM/colib0.github.io/pages/models/HVDC/VSC/HVDCVSCphasor.md

 A fundamental study on the impact of HVDC lines on transient stability of power systems, Lukas Sigrist; Francisco Echavarren; Luis Rouco; Patrick Panciatici

 Modeling and control of HVDC grids: A key challenge for the future power system, Jef Beerten; Oriol Gomis-Bellmunt; Xavier Guillaud; Johan Rimez; Arjen van der Meer

+The Comparison of Polish Grid Codes to Certain European Standards and resultant Differences for WPP Requirements